ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

-  This passphrase is not stored anywhere, and **must never be given to anyone.** When the `ssh` program needs to access a private key to connect to a server, it will ask the user for the passphrase, use it to access the private key, and then immediately forget it again
+  This passphrase is not stored anywhere, and **must never be given to anyone.** When the `ssh` program needs to access a private key to connect to a server, it will ask the user for the passphrase, use it to access the private key, and then immediately forget it again.
-* Then, `ssh-keygen` prints the name of file containing the **public** SSH key associated with the new private SSH key, which is just the name of the private SSH key file with ".pub" appended to it
+* Then, `ssh-keygen` prints the name of the file containing the **public** SSH key associated with the new private SSH key, which is just the name of the private SSH key file with ".pub" appended to it.
-* Finally, `ssh-keygen` will print the new key's hash "fingerprint" and the key's "randomart," which are both unimportant to anyone who is not a cryptography nerd
+* Finally, `ssh-keygen` will print the new key's hash "fingerprint" and the key's "randomart," which are both unimportant to anyone who is not a cryptography nerd.

 From a practical perspective, key-based authentication has a number of important differences to password-based authentication:

 :::{important} SSH Key Hygiene
 + **Public** SSH keys can be freely shared with anyone, without concern.
-They could be published via email, on web pages, or in phone books
+They could be published via email, on web pages, or in phone books.
-+ **Private** SSH keys, unlike SSH passwords, are only stored on the user's local computer, and are *not* shared with a server while an SSH connection is established
++ **Private** SSH keys, unlike SSH passwords, are only stored on the user's local computer, and are *not* shared with a server while an SSH connection is established.
 + Because **public** SSH keys are safe to share, and **private** SSH keys are not shared with servers during connection establishment, it is safe to use the same SSH public/private key pair for any number of different servers.
-  Even if one server gets hacked, the information that hackers could potentially glean would *not* allow them to log into the same user's account on other servers
+  Even if one server gets hacked, the information that hackers could potentially glean would *not* allow them to log into the same user's account on other servers.
-+ **Private** SSH keys **must be kept private**
++ **Private** SSH keys **must be kept private.**
 + SSH keys are only as secure as the user's local computer.
-If a user's computer gets stolen or hacked, thieves or hackers could potentially gain access to that user's accounts on all servers for which the user has SSH keys, unless the keys themselves are protected by strong passphrases
+If a user's computer gets stolen or hacked, thieves or hackers could potentially gain access to that user's accounts on all servers for which the user has SSH keys, unless the keys themselves are protected by strong passphrases.
 + **NEVER EVER AT ABSOLUTELY NO TIME GIVE ANYONE YOUR PRIVATE SSH KEY EVER!**
-+ If an SSH key is protected by a strong passphrase, it is practically impossible to use by a hacker even if said hacker were able to access the key files on a user's computer somehow
++ If an SSH key is protected by a strong passphrase, it is practically impossible to use by a hacker even if said hacker were able to access the key files on a user's computer somehow.
 + **NEVER EVER AT ABSOLUTELY NO TIME GIVE ANYONE YOUR SSH KEY PASSPHRASE EVER!**
 :::